Coddeus/vera/README.md

-# vera
+# VERA
-Vulkan Engine in Rust for Animation
+Vulkan Engine in Rust for Animation.
+In early development.